ahmadreza-log/opticore/README.md

 - Admin UI assets live under `assets/admin`.
 Tailwind utility classes are inlined via `tailwindcss-4.1.16.js`.
 - Settings sections and field metadata are defined in `includes/Framework.php`.
 Rendering logic automatically honours field dependencies.
 - JavaScript that drives the settings screen (menu navigation, AJAX, dependency toggling) is located at `assets/admin/js/script.js`.
+- Each optimisation snippet under `includes/functions/` is self-contained and documented, making it easy to audit or extend.

 When contributing code:

 1. Ensure PHP files follow WordPress coding standards.
 2. Provide internationalisation (i18n) wrapping for user-facing strings.
 3. Add feature flags through the framework so they can be toggled safely.
+4. Keep inline comments and PHPDoc blocks up to date with behaviour changes.
+5. See [`CONTRIBUTING.md`](CONTRIBUTING.md) for the full contribution guide.

+## Security

+- All optimisation code is loaded conditionally based on saved settings to keep the runtime surface small.
+- Directory browsing is mitigated by `index.php` guards in all plugin subdirectories.
+- For vulnerability reports, please follow the process in [`SECURITY.md`](SECURITY.md).

 ## Testing